Steven Bradford

-Steven Bradford (born January 12, 1960) is an American politician currently serving in the California State Senate.
-He is a Democrat representing the 35th district, encompassing parts of Los Angeles County.
+Steven Craig Bradford (born January 12, 1960) is an American politician who served in the California State Senate from 2016 to 2024.
+A member of the Democratic Party, he represented the 35th district, encompassing parts of Los Angeles County.
 Prior to his election to the state senate, he was an assemblymember for the 62nd district of the California State Assembly.
 Bradford was elected to represent the 51st district in a special election held on September 1, 2009, after Curren Price resigned his seat to take a seat in the California State Senate.
 He was re-elected in 2010 and, with 72% of the vote, was elected once more to represent the brand new 62nd District, comprising the communities of Del Aire, Del Rey, El Segundo, Gardena, Hawthorne, Inglewood, Lawndale, Lennox, Marina del Rey, West Athens, Westchester, Westmont and Venice Beach.

-Before his election to the Assembly, Bradford served on the Gardena City Council.
+Before his election to the assembly, Bradford served on the Gardena City Council.
+He is currently a candidate for California Insurance Commissioner in the 2026 election.

 Early life and career

 Bradford moved to Gardena with his family at age nine.
 He attended Purche Avenue Elementary School, Henry Clay Junior High School and Gardena High School.
 Following high school, he attended San Diego State University and California State University, Dominguez Hills, where he earned a bachelor's degree in political science and certificate in paralegal studies.

 Bradford was the first African American elected to the Gardena City Council, a post he held for over 12 years.
 He served one year as Mayor Pro Tem of the city.

 He also worked twelve years as a public affairs executive at Southern California Edison, seven years at IBM, and four years as a program director at the Los Angeles Conservation Corps.